 Theme Control Measures (What precautions are in place) Additional Actions Parents and Students Up to date guidance to be sent to families on protection from Covid 19 Parents to receive a protocol for their child to follow, stating the expectations on students at all times during commute to and from school and during the school day.
-Addendum added to Charlton behavioural Policy in relation to following building management plans and First Aid policy, to be shared with staff Full school rules to be reimplemented and expectations informed to parents and students via letter Full school uniform to be worn PE kit to be worn on Core PE days, parents informed of this via letter Parents to supply their child with antibacterial sanitiser if they wish to All students to follow the identified protocols, identified to them and their parents via a letter Students to receive a briefing on their first day in school from MCA Documents to be sent out before end of the summer term and again prior to the start of term Protocol written by MCA Staff, Governors and LCT Reopening plan and LCT wide risk assessment shared with staff before end of summer term and updated before end of holiday Feedback given to Union representative or Staff governor Plans taken to LCT board on 13th July Plans shared with regional union representatives on 16th July Any changes to plan shared with staff prior to the start of term All staff to receive a "tool box talk" on Tuesday 1st September in small groups delivered by MCA in preparation for students return.
-Any updates to plan shared with staff over the summer holidays in preparation for the start of term
+Addendum added to Charlton behavioural Policy in relation to following building management plans and First Aid policy, to be shared with staff Full school rules to be reimplemented and expectations informed to parents and students via letter Full school uniform to be worn PE kit to be worn on Core PE days, parents informed of this via letter Parents to supply their child with antibacterial sanitiser if they wish to All students to follow the identified protocols, identified to them and their parents via a letter Students to receive a reminder about the expectations in school from SLT Documents to be sent out before end of the summer term and again prior to the start of term Protocol written by MCA Staff, Governors and LCT Reopening plan and LCT wide risk assessment shared with staff before end of summer term and updated before end of holiday Feedback given to Union representative or Staff governor Plans taken to LCT for approval on 02-03-2021 Plans shared originally with regional union representatives on 16th July Any changes to plan shared with staff prior to full return All staff to receive a Health and Safety briefing on Thursday 4th March via Teams delivered by MCA in preparation for students return.
+Any updates to plan shared with staff